 Once again the HE sector faces changes as the government looks to minimise variation in quality and outcomes for students, and to ensure that providers are delivering course content that is relevant to employers.
 Through the Apprenticeship Levy, employers are taking the lead on degree apprenticeship standard developments (as well as others) and paying for the courses.

 Every aspect of a UCQ degree apprenticeship is directly relevant to and based around an organisation’s staff members’ employment, and our approach facilitates long-lasting application of knowledge and skills through contextualised learning and assessment.

 Wherever possible, we will contextualise our programmes to include elements such as:

-- Reference to employer core values or behaviours, core purpose or strategic themes
+- Integration of employer’s core values or behaviours, core purpose or strategic themes

 - Focus on the employer’s key business metrics and performance targets

 - Reference to the employer’s preferred methods of working e.g. GROW, AID, Lean, Agile etc